bboser/Zumo-Shield/Readme.md

 ![Custom shield](fig/board.jpg)

-The board has been successfully fabricated by [OSH Park](https://oshpark.com).
+The board has been fabricated by [OSH Park](https://oshpark.com).
 If you use a different PCB fab, make sure that it will cut out the "holes" for the battery tabs (VBAT+ and VBAT- on the PCB layout).

 *Acknowledgement:* many thanks to Polou for providing a cad file with the locations of the holes and mag sensors of the Zumo.